-Jeffrey Smith is a partner at DeCotiis.
+Jeffrey Smith is an Equity Partner at DeCotiis.
 He is a member of the Executive Committee and Co-Chair of the Litigation Department.
 He joined the firm as a partner in 1998.
 He is also a member of the White Collar Litigation and Corporate Investigations practice group.

 Mr. Smith concentrates his practice in White Collar and Corporate Investigations and Complex Litigation.
 He has wide trial and appellate experience with emphasis on the defense of federal and state criminal and regulatory cases and related civil litigation.
 Mr. Smith has defended corporate and individual clients in a broad cross-section of industries in investigations conducted by the U.S. Department of Justice, the Securities and Exchange Commission, the Commodity Futures Trading Commission and state Attorneys General.
 Mr. Smith also represents clients in complex civil litigation involving allegations of fraud, breach of contract, breaches of fiduciary duty, racketeering, violations of the federal False Claims Act and redevelopment litigation.